Defining Hip Laxity

 Effects of Functional Laxity on Joint Mechanics

-Under normal conditions, the sum of the forces on the joint are spread out over a large surface area.
-When laxity is present in the joint, the force applied by the surrounding muscles actually increases to compensate for the laxity.
-The sum of the forces exerted on the dysplastic hip is greater than that the sum of the forces exerted on the normal hip.
-In addition, the forces on the dysplastic hip are applied over a smaller surface area.
+Under normal conditions, the sum of the forces on the joint are spread out over a large surface area of cartilage.
+When laxity (or subluxation) is present in the joint, the force applied by the surrounding muscles actually increases to compensate for the laxity (see middle figure).
+The sum of the forces exerted on the dysplastic hip is greater than the sum of forces exerted on the normal hip.
+In addition, the forces on the dysplastic hip are applied over a smaller surface area as shown at the contact point in the figure.
 The high joint contact stresses produce injury and ultimately result in the loss of delicate articular cartilage.
 Over time, functional hip laxity results in erosion of the femoral head and flattening of the acetabulum.